InfiniteBricks/Azure_Sentinel_SIEM_Tutorial/README.md

 <br>

-FINAL RESULT = The world map below shows the geolocations of the source ip addresses that attemped to login to the unprotected virtual machine.
-Locations = United States, South Africa, Australia, Vietnam, France, Russia and India<br>
+FINAL RESULT = In Microsoft Sentinel the data from the failed_rdp.log is used to plot points on a world map as they happen.
+The screen capture below shows the geolocations of source ip addresses that attemped to login to the unprotected virtual machine.
+Login attempts from the United States, South Africa, Australia, Vietnam, France, Russia and India.<br>
 <br>
 <img src="/images/world_map.png" alt="world_map_screenshot"/>
 <br>